TheSoundCoder/GameChatBalancer/Manual.md

 ![](https://github.com/TheSoundCoder/AudioControl/blob/master/assets/Manual/GCB_Systray_Expanded.png)

 A right click will open the context menu.
+The first row shows the **connection status** to your DIY hardware device.
+The second row shows the **last recieved value** from the hardware.

 Clicking on **Show** will open the GUI so that you can configure GameChatBalancer:

 ![](https://github.com/TheSoundCoder/AudioControl/blob/master/assets/Manual/GCB_settings.png)

 The two symbols on the left ("Equalizer" and "Bug") let you switch between the [Settings](https://github.com/TheSoundCoder/GameChatBalancer/blob/master/Manual.md#settings) and [Debug](https://github.com/TheSoundCoder/GameChatBalancer/blob/master/Manual.md#debug) area.

 ## Settings
+The settings area is your **command center** for this application.
+It has two main areas:
+- Hardware properties
+- Audio settings
+We will start with the hardware properties as this might be of interest on the first startup.

 ### Hardware properties

 ### Audio settings
 You can fully control and customize GameChatBalancer to your needs in the settings area.